mkblake/tech-hubs-brain-drain/README.md

 [The Case for Growth Centers: How to Spread Tech Innovation Across America](https://www.brookings.edu/research/growth-centers-how-to-spread-tech-innovation-across-america/) - The Brookings Institution

+[State of Middle Tennessee Tech Report 2020](https://www.middletntechjobs.com/state-of-middle-tennessee-tech-2020/) - Dr. Amy Harris, associate professor of information systems and analytics, MTSU, in partnership with the Greater Nashville Technology Council

 ## Definitions
 **Tech Hub**: A metropolitan statistical area (MSA) that met at least one of the following conditions in 2017:

 * Total count of technology jobs  - Top 10 in the U.S.
 * Jobs per 1,000 - 76 and above (statistical outliers)
-* Location Quotient - 1.7 and above (statistical outliers)

-**Brain Gain** occurs when states "are keeping and receiving a greater share of [highly educated] adults than they used to." - [Losing Our Minds](https://www.jec.senate.gov/public/index.cfm/republicans/2019/4/losing-our-minds-brain-drain-across-the-united-states)
+**Brain Gain** occurs when states "are keeping and receiving a greater share of [highly educated] adults than they used to." - [Losing Our Minds](https://www.jec.senate.gov/public/index.cfm/republicans/2019/4/losing-our-minds-brain-drain-across-the-united-states).
+This measure is calculated by subtracting the percentage of a state's highly educated entrants from that state's percentage of highly educated leavers.
+If there are fewer leavers than entrants, the resulting number will be negative, indicating brain gain.

-**Brain Drain** occurs when states are "hemorrahging their homegrown talent and failing to attract out-of-staters who are highly educated." - [Losing Our Minds](https://www.jec.senate.gov/public/index.cfm/republicans/2019/4/losing-our-minds-brain-drain-across-the-united-states)
+**Brain Drain** occurs when states are "hemorrahging their homegrown talent and failing to attract out-of-staters who are highly educated." - [Losing Our Minds](https://www.jec.senate.gov/public/index.cfm/republicans/2019/4/losing-our-minds-brain-drain-across-the-united-states).
+This measure is calculated by subtracting the percentage of a state's highly educated entrants from that state's percentage of highly educated leavers.
+If there are more leavers than entrants, the resulting number will be positive, indicating brain drain.

-**Highly Educated** indicates an adult between the ages of 31 and 40 who resides in the top third of the national education distribution.
+**Highly Educated** describes an adult between the ages of 31 and 40 who resides in the top third of the national education distribution.

+**Jobs per 1,000** is a measure indicating the number of technology jobs per 1,000 jobs in the given area.
+It helps to answer the question, "Do technology jobs make up a large proportion of jobs in our area?"

 ## Data Questions
 * Is it possible for a tech hub to emerge in a state despite documented brain drain in that state?